Luca Fieschi

 Luca Fieschi (c.
-1275 – 31 January 1336) was a Genoese nobleman and Roman Catholic cardinal from 1300.
+1275 – 31 January 1336) was a Genoese nobleman and from 1300 a Roman Catholic cardinal.

 A member of the Fieschi family and a relative of the Plantagenets, he held benefices in England and Italy.
 Although politically a Guelph, he was chosen to be a part of the papal delegation that accompanied Henry VII of Germany in Italy in 1311–1312.
 In 1317–1318, he was part of a legation to England and Scotland that failed to end the Anglo-Scottish war.
 His later years were spent in Avignon, where he amassed great wealth and a large household.

 Family

 Fieschi was born around 1275 or slightly earlier to Niccolò di Tedisio, count of Lavagna, and Leonora (Lionetta).
 His great uncle was Pope Innocent IV.
 In 1276, his paternal uncle became Pope Adrian V. Fieschi relations included the Malaspina family and the Visconti of Milan.

 He was also related to the Plantagenets, the ruling family of England.
 In 1301, he was referred to as a kinsman of King Edward I. The exact relationship is unclear, but was through Fieschi's mother, whose ancestry is uncertain.
 She must have been descended either from Count Thomas I of Savoy or from Giacomo del Carretto.
 According to his own testimony in 1300, Fieschi was also related to King James II of Aragon, which suggests a Savoyard connection.
 He was either the third or fourth cousin of Edward II of England.